 - Several NFs develop and run their own coach education programs, and this is an important part of the overall strategy.
 National Federations at this level will ideally have gone through the World Triathlon Accreditation Coach Education Program (ACEP) process.

 Having four different implementation approaches means than in any given context, an appropriate solution should be possible.

 The World Triathlon coach development pathway is the World Triathlon model for coach education course delivery.
 It is designed to be flexible enough to meet the demands of coaches from a novice level to senior coach level, in a variety of different coaching contexts; ranging from participation to performance domains, and from environments where Triathlon is in its infancy to well established and highly effective National Federations.

 The pathway provides for four stages of development, from Activator through to Level 3 coach.
 Many organisations seek to separate out different coaching domains (e.g. Performance, Participation, Children) into different coaching courses and separate pathways.
 The reality of constrained resources and coaches working in multiple areas suggests a more appropriate way is to deliver formal coach education courses which give coaches a progressive set of skills and knowledge which are fundamental to any area of coaching so that they can work in whichever domain they want and provide quality coaching experiences.

 These skills build over the progressive courses to develop coaches who are:

 - actively seek knowledge and open to different ideas;

 - and fundamentally have a positive effect as a coach.

 These skills are not easily achieved and need to be built over a long period of time.
-The nature of the ITU coaching courses reflects this, and it should be evident that the structure and nature of each course builds upon but is different from its predecessor.
+The nature of the World Triathlon coaching courses reflects this, and it should be evident that the structure and nature of each course builds upon but is different from its predecessor.
 The pathway overview document describes the key differences between the course for coaches and NFs, to enable them to ascertain the best way to interact with the courses.

 2018 KTF ITU Coaches Course23 Dec, 2018